League of Nations

 Topic: discuss the purpose of the League of Nations in the new millennium.

 Explanation: the League of Nations was founded after the First Great War to prevent the occurrence of further such conflicts.
 Unfortunately, the Second Great War took place regardless of the League's noble intentions.
-In the years since, the League of Nations has gone about its business generally unnoticed.
-Should the League take a more active role in day-to-day political affairs?
+In the years since, the League of Nations has gone about its business, issuing condemnations when absolutely necessary but not always managing to successfully halt conflicts.
+Should the League take more steps to ensure the success of its efforts to prevent warfare around the world?
 In the new millennium, which promises to be more peaceful than the last, has the League fulfilled its purpose?
 Should it disband?"